sm3131/note-taker/README.md

 ## Note Taker Link

-Click on the heroku link below to use the Note Taker application: https://note-taker-3131.herokuapp.com/
+Click on the Heroku link below to use the Note Taker application: https://note-taker-3131.herokuapp.com/

 ## Questions